-Earlier, most of the compounds with same structural formula were known by different names depending on the regions where they were synthesised.
+Earlier, most of the compounds with the same structural formula were known by different names depending on the regions where they were synthesized.
 This naming system was very trivial since it raised a lot of confusion.
 Finally, a common naming system enlisting standard rules was set up by IUPAC (International Union for Pure and Applied Chemistry) for the naming of compounds.
 This method of naming is IUPAC naming or IUPAC nomenclature.
 IUPAC nomenclature of aromatic hydrocarbons is explained below:

 2. When more than one similar substituent group are present in the ring, they are labeled with the Greek numerical prefixes such as di, tri, tetra to denote the number of similar substituent groups attached to the ring.
-If two bromo- groups are attached to the adjacent carbon atoms of benzene ring, it is named as 1,2-dibromobenzene.
+If two bromo- groups are attached to the adjacent carbon atoms of the benzene ring, it is named as 1,2-dibromobenzene.

-3. When different substituted groups are attached to the aromatic compounds, substituent of the base compound is assigned number one and then the direction of numbering is chosen such that the next substituent gets the lowest number.
+3. When different substituted groups are attached to the aromatic compounds, the substituent of base compound is assigned number one and then the direction of numbering is chosen such that the next substituent gets the lowest number.
 Substituents are named in alphabetical order.
 For example: when chloro and nitro groups are attached to the benzene ring, we first locate the chloro group then nitro groups.

 4. In case of multiple substituted aromatic compounds, sometimes terms like ortho (o), meta (m) and para (p) are also used as prefixes to indicate the relative positions 1,2- ;1,3- and 1,4- respectively.
-For example: 1,2 di-bromo-benzene can be named as o-di-bromo-benzene.
+For example, 1,2 di-bromo-benzene can be named as o-di-bromo-benzene.